Code-Institute-Submissions/OnlineCookbook/README.md

 I realised that I had originally missed a space between '--' and 'local', which left requirements.txt empty.
 This taught me to always check my files before pushing to Heroku and Git Hub, because I would have realised that the file was empty and therefore the app would not load.

 The push of the updated requirements.txt then caused a second error with Heroku, as I had pushed requirements that were default to the workspace, which Heroku could not load.
 I cleared the requirements.txt and will be manually adding to the file, so this issue does not happen in the future.

+Before pushing my code for the final time, I decided to do a final manual test of my code, by trying every link again and seeing if I could 'break' the app.
+I am glad that I did this, as I discovered a bug with the *'search_veg'* function.
+The count of vegetarian recipes was appearing, but when I drilled into this, the comment 'There does not currently appear to be any vegetarian recipes' appeared, which I included as an if conditional on *'search_veg.html'* to be printed if there were no recipes of that kind in the database.
+I realised this was because I had accidentally deleted the following line of code from *'app.py'*, from the *'search-veg'* function:

+> veg_recipes.append(recipe_obj)

+This meant that the *'veg_recipes'* list was empty, as nothing was being appended to it, and the for loop on *'search_veg.html'* was therefore empty.
+I resolved this by adding the line of code back in.

 ### Version Control
 1. Initial commit.
 Updated MongoDB, connected to database.
 Installed Flask.
 Started app.py.
 Deployed to Heroku.